 Carla Harris, you are America's Shero

-Jenarío Decarlo Morgan is a native Detroiter, resident of South Bend, husband of one, and father of two.
+Jenarío Decarlo Morgan is a native Detroiter, resident of South Bend, husband, and father of two.
 Currently a paraprofessional at South Bend Riley High School, for 12 years he taught theology in Detroit—where he was the first diversity director for the local Knights of Columbus.
 (He is also a former Grand Knight.)